 '''

-comparator () lt(a, b) - Same as a < b.
+\begin{array}{l} \textbf{comparator} ( ) \\ is\(a, b) - Same \ as \ a \ is \ b. \end{array}

 '''

-- class testtools.matchers.MatchesAll (\matchers, \\options) Matches if all of the matchers it is created with match. - class testtools.matchers.MatchesAny (\matchers) Matches if any of the matchers it is created with match.
+''' testtools.matchers.IsDeprecated(message) Make a matcher that checks that a callable produces exactly one DeprecationWarning.
+Parameters message - Matcher for the warning message. class testtools.matchers.IsInstance(types) Matcher that wraps is instance. class testtools.matchers.KeysEqual(expected) Checks whether a dict has particular keys. match (matchee) Return None if this matcher matches something, a Mismatch otherwise. class testtools.matchers.LessThan (expected) Matches if the item is less than the matchers reference object. comparator() lt(a, b) - Same as a < b. class testtools.matchers.MatchesAll(matchers, options) Matches if all of the matchers it is created with match. class testtools.matchers.MatchesAny(matchers) Matches if any of the matchers it is created with match. class testtools.matchers.MatchesDict(expected) Match a dictionary exactly, by its keys.

-'''

-class testtools.matchers.MatchesDict (expected)

-Match a dictionary exactly, by its keys.

-'''

 Specify a dictionary mapping keys (often strings) to matchers.
 This is the 'expected' dict.
-Any dictionary that matches this must have exactly the same keys, and the values must match the corresponding matchers in the expected dict.

-''' class testtools.matchers.MatchesException (exception, value_re=None) Match an exc_info tuple against an exception instance or type. '''

-class testtools.matchers.MatchesListwise (matchers, first\only=False) Matches if each matcher matches the corresponding value.
+Any dictionary that matches this must have exactly the same keys, and the values must match the corresponding matchers in the expected dict. class testtools.matchers.MatchesException (exception, value_re=None) Match an exc_info tuple against an exception instance or type. match (other) Return None if this matcher matches something, a Mismatch otherwise. class testtools.matchers.MatchesListwise (matchers, first_only=False) Matches if each matcher matches the corresponding value. '''